YurView California: San Diego Padres

 On April 21, 2011, 4SD manager Dennis Morgigno announced during a meeting with his employees that 4SD will probably not renew the Padres television rights for the 2012 season onwards.
 This was later formally acknowledged by Cox Communications' vice president of cable affairs for the San Diego market, Sam Attisha, in an announcement that it would lay off the channel's baseball production staff at the end of the 2011 season.
 The decision not to renew rights resulted from a dispute during contract negotiations in which 4SD and the Padres differed on an annual payments for the rights to the team's games from 2012 onward by a margin of $6 million a year for the next contract.
 Fox Sports Net offered the Padres a 20-year contract with rights fees ranging from $17 million to $22 million a year (running between $340 and $440 million by the end of the term) with some reports of up to $70 million a year (amounting to $1.4 billion at the end of the 20-year term).
-Fox Sports won the contract, resulting in the creation of a new regional sports network to televise the games, Fox Sports San Diego.
+Fox Sports won the contract, resulting in the creation of a new regional sports network to televise the games, Fox Sports San Diego (now Bally Sports San Diego).

+On May 31, 2023, the Padres effectively returned to YurView California after Bally Sports' parent company Diamond Sports Group (which had acquired the Fox Sports Networks in 2021) missed a payment to the Padres under its chapter 11 bankruptcy.
+The rights to the team were assigned to Major League Baseball, which began producing and distributing the team's regional telecasts on May 31, 2023, via the new MLB Local Media division.